Bristol Grammar School: History

-The school was founded on 17 March 1532 by brothers Robert and Nicholas Thorne, when it was housed in the St Bartholomew's Hospital, as part of the new founding of schools after Henry VIII's closure of the monasteries, where previously a large proportion of England's education had occurred.
+The school was founded on 17 March 1532 by merchant brothers Robert and Nicholas Thorne.
+Robert lived primarily in Seville where he owned enslaved African people.
+The school at the time was based in the St Bartholomew's Hospital, as part of the new founding of schools after Henry VIII's closure of the monasteries, where previously a large proportion of England's education had occurred.
 The school motto Ex Spinis Uvas, which translates as "Grapes From Thorns", is a play upon the names of the school founders Robert and Nicholas Thorne.

 The Grammar Scole at Frome Gate was in the care of its first schoolmaster, Thomas Moffat, when good fortune stepped in to secure its future.
 The Thorne family were wealthy Bristol merchants, friends of men like John Cabot and known to royalty.
 They wished to endow a school where the sons of Bristol merchants and tradesmen could receive an education.
 On 17 March 1532, Henry VIII issued a Charter under which the Thornes could endow the Grammar School and establish it in larger premises at St Bartholomew's Hospital near the bottom of Christmas Steps.
 There the boys learnt Latin and Greek, Divinity and some Hebrew.

 By 1767, the buildings were cramped.
 Charles Lee, the Master, persuaded the Corporation that the Grammar School should be allowed to exchange premises with the other City School, Queen Elizabeth's Hospital, which had a pleasant, new site on Unity Street, further up the hill.
 This exchange was carried out, and Charles Lee proceeded to enjoy his new school by greatly reducing the numbers of boys.
 The School was set to rights in 1812, but education was moving away from the classics and this caused further problems resulting in the school being closed in 1844.
 It received a new scheme in 1847 and re-opened in January 1848 with 300 pupils.